kartikra/dattasa/README.md

 OR
 #------------------ Creating this python package using pip --------------------
+git clone git@github.com:kartikra/dattasa.git
 cd dattasa
 pip install -e .
 pip install -U -e . (if upgrading)

+#-- Environment Variables
+- GPLOAD_HOME: Path to gpload package
+- PROJECT_HOME: Path to python project directory
+- PROJECT_HOME/python_bash_scripts: python scripts to invoke gpload
+- SQL_DIR: Place to keep all sql scripts
+- TEMP_DIR: All temp files created in this folder
+- LOG_DIR: All log files are created in this folder